percona/psmdb-docs/source/hot-backup.rst

 Streaming Hot Backups to a Remote Destination
 ================================================================================

-.. admonition:: Implementation details

-   This feature was implemented in |PSMDB| 4.2.1-1.
-In this release, this feature has the *EXPERIMENTAL* status.

 |PSMDB| enables uploading hot backups to an `Amazon S3
 <https://aws.amazon.com/s3/>`_ or a compatible storage service, such
 as `MinIO <https://min.io/>`_.